Ouranosinc/scen_workflow_afr/README.md

 ### v1.4.2 (under developement)

 Implemented features:
-- Updated the algorithm of the 'rain_season_start' index to detect a start if an amount of precipitation above 'thresh_wet' is received over a period between 1 to 'window_wet' days, as long as it rains on the first of these days.
+- updated the algorithm of the 'rain_season_start' index to detect a start if an amount of precipitation above 'thresh_wet' is received over a period between 1 to 'window_wet' days, as long as it rains on the first of these days.
+- added functions to analyze spatial (i.e. stations) and temporal coverage (i.e. number of years with sufficient data) of the CanSWE dataset;
+- added functions to generate Taylor diagrams.
+These diagrams are useful to compare reference and simulation data;
+- modified the in which the difference between reference and bias-adjusted simulation data is calculated (monthly rather than daily frequency);

 ## Contributing